munagekar/MJRDarkConky/README.md

 This screenshot was taken on Manjaro 17.04 XFCE desktop so you might get slightly different results I have also installed plank and set background to transparent for my dock.
-The default XFCE Panel has been moved to the top
-And Numix Circular Icon Theme has been used to get circular icons.
+The default XFCE Panel has been moved to the top & a small XFCE-Weather Widget is added to the top And Numix Circular Icon Theme has been used to get circular icons.

 Future Development